modbender/nuxt-keen-slider/README.md

     })
     ```

-3. Create a component with name of your wish, ex. `Slider.vue`
+3. Create a component with name of your wish, ex. `KeenSlider.vue`

     ```xml
     <template>